cisco/cisco-yang-puppet-module/CONTRIBUTING.md

 ## Getting Started

 * Create a [GitHub account](https://github.com/signup/free)
 * A virtual XRv 9000 may be helpful for development and testing.
-Users with a valid [cisco.com](http://cisco.com) user ID can obtain a copy of a virtual XRv 9000 by sending their [cisco.com](http://cisco.com) user ID in an email to [[TODO]].
-If you do not have a [cisco.com](http://cisco.com) user ID please register for one at [https://tools.cisco.com/IDREG/guestRegistration](https://tools.cisco.com/IDREG/guestRegistration)

 ## Making Changes